emacsmirror/repo-grep/README.md

 `repo-grep` is regarded as feature-complete.
 Further enhancements or pull requests are not planned at present, but the code is available to use, fork or adapt under the licence terms.

-If you find the package helpful, a star or a recommendation to other Emacs users is appreciated.

 ## Security

 All operations are local; the package initiates no network connections and executes no remote code.
 Arguments passed to external commands are sanitised to mitigate shell-injection risks.
 Users are encouraged to review the source and report any security concerns via the issue tracker.